 Also, olive oil available in the market might not be pure.
 Said Scottsdale-based dietitian Karen Graham in an email: “True, pure olive oil has an abundance of very healthy ingredients including antioxidants and anti-inflammatory properties.
 The problem is that most olive oil brands we find in our grocery stores are not pure or the quality of the olive oil is very poor.”

-“People may be under the impression that this means less calories.
+“People may be under the impression that this means fewer calories.
 All it really means is the product is highly refined, which is not a good thing,” Graham said.

 Alexandra Kicenik Devarenne, an olive oil consultant in California said, “Olive oil is safe as long as people remember that it needs to be treated as a substitute and not as an addition to the diet.
 Olive oil has been associated with health benefits, but that doesn’t mean you go and add olive oil to an already fat-rich diet.”